About

 Lona Dearmont, Copy Editor

-Silvia Glick, ADE Director of Publications and Consulting Editor
+Silvia Glick, Consulting Editor and Reviews Editor

 Jenifer Ishee, Assistant Managing Editor